-Student Version Handbook 2021-22
+Student Version Handbook 2022-23

-Arrival and □ Arrive between 9:05 - 9:15 and go to your lineup area.
-Dismissal The playground is closed before school for safety. □ School is out at 3:50 (2:20 on Wednesdays).
-Students must leave school grounds H after school unless staying with an adult for supervision. шш ☐ You need a note/email from your parent if your afternoon pick-up is changing.
-Absentee & ☐ It is important that you are at school on time each day unless you are sick or out of Tardy Policy town.
-2 ^z z You can help your family be on time each day by setting out your school materials the night hefere and gatting to be on time. ackslash night before and getting to be on time. \searrow If you arrive to school after the 2nd bell (9:20) you will need to check-in to the office for a late slip.
+Arrival and ☐ Arrive between 9:05 - 9:15 and go to your lineup area.
+Dismissal The playground is closed before school for safety. ☐ School is out at 3:50 (2:20 on Wednesdays).
+Students must leave school grounds H HT H after school unless staying with an adult for supervision. ☐ You need a note/email from your parent if your afternoon pick-up is changing.
+Absentee & ☐ It is important that you are at school on time each day unless you are sick or out of Tardy Policy town. z ^Z Z You can help your family be on time each day by setting out your school materials the night before and getting to be on time. (((☐ If you arrive to school after the 2 nd bell (9:20) you will need to check-in to the office \searrow for a late slip.
 Computer Respect district computers and use computers and software responsibility. ☐ Be a good digital citizen. ☐ Follow AUP guidelines .
-Contacting ☐ If you have an important reason to reach your family during the day, get a note from Your Family If you have an important reason to reach your family during the day, get a note from your teacher to use the office phone. ☐ Student cell phones and watches are not to be used to call or text families during the day.

-Wheels on ☐ You may ride a bike to school if you are accompanied by a parent/guardian.
-Campus o If you are age 10 and above, you may ride bicycles to school without a parent/guardian if they ~ have a completed permission form signed by the student and by the parent and returned to the office. \circ ' \circ ☐ You are required to wear a helmet and have a lock for your bikes and should walk your bike onto and off campus for walker safety. ☐ Skateboards and roller blades are NOT a safe alternative transportation to and from school and are not allowed on campus.
-Walkers Please note that the school assumes no liability for damage and/or theft of bikes on school property.
-Walkers ☐ Use crosswalks and crossing guards to cross streets. À ☐ Walk in a group with other students and families for safety.
-7 1 Use the fastest and safest route when traveling from home to school.
+Contacting ☐ If you have an important reason to reach your family during the day, get a note from Your Family your teacher to use the office phone.
+Student cell phones and watches are not to be used to call or text families during the 7 day. ••• Wheels on ☐ You may ride a bike to school if you are accompanied by a parent/guardian.
+Campus o If you are age 10 and above, you may ride bicycles to school without a parent/guardian if they ~ have a completed permission form signed by the student and by the parent and returned to the office. $O^{i}O$ ☐ You are required to wear a helmet and have a lock for your bikes and should walk your bike onto and off campus for walker safety. ☐ Skateboards and roller blades are NOT a safe alternative transportation to and from school and are not allowed on campus.
+Please note that the school assumes no liability for damage and/or theft of bikes on school property.
+Walkers • Use crosswalks and crossing guards to cross streets.Walk in a group with other students and families for safety.
+1 Walk in a group with other students and families for safety.
+Use the fastest and safest route when traveling from home to school. ノ Use the lastest and salest route when traveling from home to school.
 Dogs On Dogs cannot be on campus during school hours and during drop-off/pick-up.
 Campus ☐ During non-school hours, dogs must be on leash. ☐ Scoop your own poop!
 We don't want to step in it during recess!
-7 ₽sĨ Safety Patrol ☐ Safety patrol members are ages 10 and up. ☐ See Mrs. Korby for more information about Safety Patrol.
+7 ₽₫ Safety Patrol Safety patrol members are ages 10 and up.
+See Mrs. Holden for more information about Safety Patrol.